YorkCodeDojo/yoda/readme.md

 The simplest program you can write is one which does nothing and stops straight away.
 This can be done by having your program just contain the halt command.

-Populate the boot file with a single byte with the value 0 (0 is the op code for halt)
+Populate the boot file with a single byte with the value 0x00 (0 is the op code for halt)

 Run the virtual machine and check it runs without an error.

 ## Exercise 2
 We also need to check that the machine is correctly reporting errors.
-The easiest way to crash the machine is to get it an op code it doesn't understand.
-For example 255
+The easiest way to crash the machine is to get it an opcode it doesn't understand.
+For example 255 (0xFF)

 Run the virtual machine and check it gives you an error.
 It should also create a couple of crash_dump files to aid you with your troubleshooting.